buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 If the globe strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 15 centimeters over an area 9 meters square.
 This ice lasts for 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
 A trapped creature can use two actions to make another Saving Throw to break free.

 If you wish, after completing the spell, you can refrain from firing the globe.
 A small globe about the size of a sling stone, cool to the touch, appears in your hand.
 At any time, you or a creature to whom you give the globe can throw the globe (to a range of 12 meters).
 It shatters on impact, with the same effect as the normal casting of the spell.
 You can also set the globe down without shattering it.
-After 1 minute, if the globe hasn't already shattered, it explodes.
+After 1 minute, if the globe hasn' \*\*t already shattered, it explodes.

 **For each Critical Magical Success** obtained in the Magic Check, the damage increases by 5d6.